tolauwae/phd-thesis/src/conclusion/conclusion.typ

 However, we can guarantee that the debugger will reverse the I/O actions support by the virtual machine.
 These I/O actions are designed to be _deterministically compensable_ by the virtual machine, meaning that the virtual machine can always reverse them.

-Our formal model of the _MIO_ debugger allows us to clearly show exactly how actions are reversed, and to proof that our debugger is still sound an complete even when reversing action, or sliding to new universes.
+Our formal model of the _MIO_ debugger allows us to clearly show exactly how actions are reversed, and to proof that our debugger is still sound a complete even when reversing action, or sliding to new universes.

 By introducing a sparse snapshotting strategy, we achieve practical performance on resource-constrained devices.
 This work demonstrates that multiverse debugging can work as an online debugger, and be made viable for real-world embedded systems.